 How Do I Examine My Moles?

-Using a full-length mirror or a hand mirror, perform a full-body examine that begins at the top of your head and ends at your toes.
-Make sure to inspect every area of the body, including the sides, back, as well as hidden areas, such as the area between the fingers and soles of the feet.
-Make a journal note for every mole you find that includes a description of its appearance during each examination.
-Keeping records of any changes in moles from month-to-month will help you spot cancerous moles as early as possible.
+Perform a full-body examination beginning at the top of your head and ending at your toes.
+Make sure to inspect every area of the body, including the sides, back, and hidden areas, such as the area between the fingers and soles of the feet.
+Make a journal note for every mole you find, including a description of its appearance during each examination.
+Keeping records of any changes in moles from month to month can help you spot cancerous moles as early as possible.

 Mole Examination Guide

-Early detection of changes in moles is vital for effective skin cancer prevention and treatment.
-Advanced Dermatology and Skin Cancer Center recommends a monthly visual examine of your body, including all areas that aren’t typically exposed to the sun.
-To determine if a mole could become cancerous, use the American Academy of Dermatology's ABCDEs:
+Early detection of changes in moles and the development of skin cancer symptoms is vital for effective skin cancer prevention and treatment.
+Advanced Dermatology and Skin Cancer Center recommends a monthly visual examine of your body, including areas that aren’t typically exposed to the sun.
+The ABCDEs are important indications of moles that are worrisome or could be cancerous.
+To determine if a mole could become cancerous, use the following guide from the American Academy of Dermatology.